-The eyes of the old man were closed as though the organs were wearied with having so long witnessed the selfish workings of human passions.
-The colour of his skin differed from that of most around him, being richer and darker; the latter hue having been produced by certain delicate and mazy lines of complicated and yet beautiful figures, which had heen traced over most of his person by the operation of tattooing.
-Notwithstanding the position of the Huron, he passed the observant and silent Magua without notice, and leaning not his two venerables upporters, proceeded to: the high place of the multitude, where hereated himself in the centre of his nation, -with the dignity of a monarch, and the air of a father.
+The eyes of the old man were closed, as though the organs were wearied with having so long witnessed the selfish workings of the human passions.
+The color of his skin differed from that of most around him, being richer and darker, the latter hue having been produced by certain delicate and mazy lines of complicated and yet beautiful figures, which had been traced over most of his person by the operation of tattooing.
+Notwithstanding the position of the Huron, he passed the observant and silent Magua without notice, and leaning on his two venerable supporters proceeded to the high place of the multitude, where he seated himself in the centre of his nation, with the dignity of a monarch and the air of a father.